-For 30 years, the Environmental Health Sciences Research Center (EHSRC) at the University of Iowa (U.I.) has advanced and translated research that addresses environmental health problems across the urban-rural continuum.
+For more than 30 years, the Environmental Health Sciences Research Center (EHSRC) at the University of Iowa (U.I.) has advanced and translated research that addresses environmental health problems across the urban-rural continuum.
 Early EHSRC research was focused on organic dust exposure and lung disease, pesticide exposure and cancer, rural childhood asthma, and community health problems arising from industrialized livestock production.
 Research in recent years has expanded to include studies of innate immunity and the inflammasome in lung disease; the role of the microbiome in asthma; high throughput-data rich methods for assessing the toxicity of engineered nanomaterials; state-of-the-art biomedical imaging combined with advanced computational modeling; susceptibility to air pollutants among people heterozygous for CFTR (1 in 25 Americans); and applications for distributed sensor networks and data analytics for exposure monitoring.
 To advance this research, we have applied innovations in advanced genomics and metabolomics, citizen-engaged science, exposomics and advanced pulmonary physiomic imaging.
 As future environmental health issues come to light, we will continue to address the challenges they bring through rigorous, transformative research and robust community engagement.

 EHSRC Strategic Vision